| CHAPTER D28 IN SICKNESS AND IN HEALTH |

 God,

-learned with the huge Ethiopian army that God alone could be relied upon to
+already learned with the huge Ethiopian army that God alone could be relied upon

-hedging his bet with a military alliance.
-The Bible makes it clear that serving
+masters by hedging his bet with a military alliance.
+The Bible makes it clear

 to foolishly ignore God by running to Syria for help, and that God was going to

-or lost them was not to be his concern; Asa’s only objective was to be a
+was not to be his concern; Asa’s only objective was

 faithfully receiving evil at the hand of God – not just good (Jb 2:10).